Kenneth Tuffin

-Kenneth James D. Tuffin (born 5 May 1997) is a Filipino-New Zealand basketball player for the Wellington Saints of New Zealand's National Basketball League (NZNBL).
+Kenneth James Diocares Tuffin (born 5 May 1997) is a Filipino-New Zealand basketball player for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).

 Early life and education

 Tuffin was born on 5 May 1997 in New Zealand, spending his childhood in Wellington.
 As a child, Tuffin had watched games of the New Zealand National Basketball League and his father used to take him to basketball games.

 For his high school studies, Tuffin attended St. Patrick's College in Upper Hutt.
 He was widely involved in his high school's academic program, playing for St Patrick's basketball, cricket, and rugby teams.

 He moved to the Philippines at age 18 to pursue collegiate studies at the Far Eastern University in Manila.

 Collegiate career

 Tuffin played for the FEU Tamaraws basketball team which played at the University Athletic Association of the Philippines (UAAP).
 FEU did not finish outside the Final Four, in all seasons that Tuffin played (Season 79 to 82; 2016–2019).
 In Season 82, Tuffin was made captain of the Tamaraws.

-After Season 82, Tuffin secured a stint with Taranaki Mountainairs of New Zealand's National Basketball League (NBL) while retaining his amateur status allowing Tuffin to return to FEU for Season 83 in 2021, his last season of eligibility.
-However Tuffin forwent his final year of eligibility after Season 83's cancellation due to the COVID-19 pandemic.